Jall3n/Election_Analysis/README.md

 ## Election Audit Summary

 ## Challenge
+### Import os:
-Import os: I was struggling to load the csv and save the file to the os path using the method below.
-So, to solve I had to input the file path and remove os.path.join
+I was struggling to load the csv and save the file to the os path using the method below.
+So, for a solution I input the file path and removed os.path.join
 Add a variable to load a file from a path. file_to_load = os.path.join("Resources", "election_results.csv") Add a variable to save the file to a path.